 When is the deadline for applying?

 Applications materials may be submitted at any time throughout the academic year.
-Applications must be received by December 1 each year for matriculation in the Spring semester.
-Applications must be received by May 1 for matriculation in during the Summer, and by August 1 for beginning the Fall semester.
+Applications must be received by November 15th each year to begin classes in January of the Spring semester.
+Applications must be received by May 1 for beginning the Fall semester.

 How much will it cost?

 Tuition for the D.Min. program at McAfee will vary by small amounts from year to year.
 The 2016-2017 tuition for the entire 33 hour program is set at $12,210 ($370 per credit hour).
 An application fee of $50.00 (non-refundable) is required, and a thesis binding fee of a minimum of $120 will be required at the end of the program.
 Transportation, housing, meals, books, and materials are all additional expenses paid for by the candidates.